computerfriendship/ep-sprezzatura/README.md

 Again, note that none of the tags are case-sensitive: you can capitalize them however you want.
 And you can put spaces between the `#` and the command name if you want.
 You *will* have to get the capitalization correct for filenames though.

-* `#audio my-audio-file.mp3` will play a sound effect.
+* `#audio audio/my-audio-file.mp3` will play a sound effect.
 This is extremely simple and limited: you can only play one sound file at a time.

 * `#restart` will restart the game

-* Since _Fix Your Mother's Printer_ was styled as a video call app, we added the option to turn off the “video” and display the choices as buttons in a pop-up box.
+* Since the game this template was made for, Fix Your Mother's Printer, was styled as a video call app, we added the option to turn off the “video” and display the choices as buttons in a pop-up box.
 I don't know what you'd use this for, but I didn't see any reason to tear it out.
 So turn it on with `#alert` and go back to normal character dialogue with `#dialogue`.